srp33/ExpressionAble/ShapeShifter/README.md

 that check if the `read_input_to_pandas` and `write_to_file` work properly.
 If you are only supporting reading your file type into ShapeShifter, only follow instructions for "Tests for reading files".
 If you are only supporting exporting to your file type from ShapeShifter, only follow instructions for "Tests for writing to files".
-These tests will be run every time code is committed to GitHub to ensure that new code does not break previously-working code
+These tests will be run every time code is committed to GitHub to ensure that new code does not break previously-working code.